Artificial knee joint | Knee endoprosthesis

 Which method is best suited?

-There are various methods available today, but soft tissue-orientated knee joint resurfacing has proved particularly successful in knee surgery.
-In this method, special attention is paid to the collateral ligaments of the affected knee.
-In contrast to the other methods, in which the computer or cutting templates are used to ensure that the axis of the thigh and lower leg are perpendicular (axis-orientated method), the soft tissue-orientated method uses a special soft tissue pressure gauge to determine the force of the inner and outer ligaments in the flexed and extended position during the operation.
+In contrast to the axis-orientated method, in which the computer or cutting templates are used to ensure that the upper and lower leg axes are perpendicular, the soft tissue-orientated method uses a special soft tissue pressure measuring device to determine the force of the inner and outer ligaments in a flexed and extended position during the operation.
 Scarred collateral ligaments are released until the affected knee is straight again when the same force is applied to the inner and outer ligaments.
-This makes it possible to customise the artificial knee joint surface replacement to the various disease-related changes in the knee joint.
-The surface replacement, which now forms the "new cartilage", is only inserted once the collateral ligaments have been equalised and the leg is straight.
-This ensures that the new, artificial knee joint surface replacement is evenly loaded.

-The soft tissue-orientated method is used for the following procedures:
+Our soft tissue-orientated method is used for the following procedures:

 - Complete surface replacement (knee prosthesis): The entire joint must be replaced